- SAP makes a large number of false proposals around S/4HANA.

 S/4HANA is built on an advanced in-memory platform.
-No other vendor offers in memory for ERP systems, but not because they can’t but because it does not make very much sense.
-And it is very expensive to do so.
+No other vendor offers in memory for ERP systems, but not because they can’t but because it does not make much sense.
+And it is costly to do so.

 SAP offers Fiori, but Fiori is still being developed, and almost no customer uses Fiori, which is covered in the article The Math of Probable S/4HANA and Fiori Usage.
 No matter what, if a company implements S/4HANA, they will need to use the SAPGUI.
 This is covered in the article What is Actually in the Fiori Box?

 Hmmm….there is no evidence that S/4HANA can drive instant value across all lines of business.
 S/4HANA has very few live clients.
 SAP would have no way of even knowing if this sentence regarding value is true.

 SAP S/4HANA is the digital core – the nerve center – of your entire business.
 It consolidates internal and external elements into a single, living structure that goes beyond traditional ERP software.
 In other words, it connects all of your processes, provides you with live information and insights, and seamlessly integrates your enterprise with the digital world at large.